Spearhead (TV series): Series 1

+Series 2: Spearhead (in Germany ... still billed onscreen as just 'Spearhead')

+In this series, Colour Sergeant Jackson has his position of OC of 6 Platoon took over by 2nd lieutenant Pickering, a young and naive officer.
+The series for the most part deals with Army life in Germany, except from the last episode which is set during a tour in Northern Ireland.

 Series 3: Spearhead in Hong Kong

 Royal Wessex Rangers

 The Royal Wessex Rangers is a fictional British infantry regiment portrayed in the series.
 It is portrayed as a standard infantry battalion in the British Army during the late 1970s.
-During the three-year run of the show, the regiment is shown in different roles on different postings; to begin with, the battalion is on an operational tour of Northern Ireland at the height of The Troubles as light infantry, during which one of the sergeants of the battalion's 'B' Company, Colour Sergeant 'Jacko' Jackson (played by Michael Billington) is chosen to become a platoon commander, even though he is only an NCO.
+During the three-year run of the show, the regiment is shown in different roles on different postings; to begin with, the battalion is on an operational tour of Northern Ireland at the height of The Troubles as light infantry, during which one of the sergeants of the battalion's 'B' Company, Colour Sergeant 'Jacko' Jackson (played by Michael Billington) is chosen to become a temporary platoon commander, even though he is only an NCO.
 Subsequently, the battalion is posted first as a mechanised infantry battalion to West Germany as part of BAOR, then as a resident light infantry battalion to Hong Kong.

 The regiment is titled as a regiment of rangers; this distinguishes it from the majority of real infantry regiments in the British Army at the time (the only regiment of rangers at the time was the Royal Irish Rangers).

 As the regiment has the geographical name Wessex in its name and Gibraltar keep on its cap badge, it may be assumed that it is from the west of England, and its forebears were at the Great Siege of Gibraltar.
-It may also be assumed that the regiment is part of the Prince of Wales' Division, even thought the Weesex Rangers cap badge is a copy of the Northamptonshire Regiment cap badge,with the Gibraltar and Talavera scrolls changed and a crown added.
+It may also be assumed that the regiment is part of the Prince of Wales' Division, even thought the Wessex Rangers cap badge is a copy of the Northamptonshire Regiment cap badge, with the Gibraltar and Talavera scrolls changed and a crown added.